pgnikolov/student-management-system/README.md

   - Scatter plots ↔️ : These can reveal relationships between different variables, such as grades in different subjects or attendance and performance.

-* Missing Student Monitoring: Features to identify and report missing students are also planned for future development.
+* **Missing Student Monitoring** 🙈: Features to identify and report missing students are also planned for future development.

 ## Getting Started  ⏯️